Our skilled technicians will repair your instruments to 'as new' condition, or we'll replace them for the cost of a repair*

-Award-Winning Manufacturer in Surgical Instruments
+Award-Winning Manufacturer of Surgical Instruments

-Surgical Holdings care immensely about the work that we do, never forgetting that the instruments we create and repair are responsible for saving lives.
+At Surgical Holdings we care immensely about the work that we do, never forgetting that the instruments we create and repair are responsible for saving lives.
 We insist on controlling the quality of every item we manufacture, from the materials used to the rigorous procedures we apply to testing.
-Our range of supporting products are serviced and repaired in-house, ensuring we are always able to exceed our customers’ expectations.
+Our range of supporting products are serviced and repaired in-house, ensuring we are always able to exceed our customers' expectations.

 We partner with customers, using our expertise as highly skilled technicians to provide an unrivalled service, using only the highest quality steels to British and International Standards, to unique patterns and designs.
 We also manufacture Sterile Kirschner Wires and repair specialised products such as Laparoscopic instruments and Rigid Endoscopes.